awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ### Create a human review workflow<a name="a2i-get-started-api-flow-definition"></a>

-This section gives an example of the `CreateFlowDefinition` AWS Python SDK \(Boto3\) request using the resources created in the previous sections\.
+This section gives an example of the `CreateFlowDefinition` AWS SDK for Python \(Boto3\) request using the resources created in the previous sections\.
 For other language\-specific SDKs, refer to the list in [CreateFlowDefinition](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html#API_CreateFlowDefinition_SeeAlso)\.
 Use the tabs in the following table to see the requests to create a human review workflow for Amazon Textract and Amazon Rekognition built\-in integrations\.

 ------
-#### [ Amazon Textract\- Key\-value pair extraction ]
+#### [ Amazon Textract – Key\-value pair extraction ]

 If you use the built\-in integration with Amazon Textract, you must specify `"AWS/Textract/AnalyzeDocument/Forms/V1"` for `"AwsManagedHumanLoopRequestSource"` in `HumanLoopRequestSource`\.